ResearchApril 2026

 Cost Per Deal

 Lender and borrower counsel bill $175K to $500K combined.
 Commitment fee runs 25 to 75 bps of facility size.
 Setup and filings add $5K to $15K.
-A simple repeat deal totals $150K to $250K.
-A complex first time deal reaches $350K to $600K.
+A simple repeat deal totals $150K to $250K, a complex first time deal $350K to $600K.
+This is why the minimum viable deal size is $5M to $15M and an LP with a $500K stake has no real option.

 Monitoring: Quarterly PDFs and Excel